TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/11-Alternative-route-creating-a-new-posting.rst

    During the conversion of the arguments into the target object's property values, the above-mentioned ``PropertyManager`` checks if any errors are encountered during the validation.
 The validation effected on the base of the property definitions of the target object.
-More about the subject validating, you will find in the section :ref:`validating-domain-objects`.
+More about the subject validating you will find in the section :ref:`validating-domain-objects`.

 The post is added to the blog with ``$blog->addPost($newPost)``.
 After that, the